 Chuck Geerhart was a longtime member of the Board of Directors of the San Francisco Trial Lawyers Association (SFTLA), and remains a Director Emeritus.
 As a leader in the plaintiff’s bar, Chuck helps plan programs and attends all major educational and training events run by SFTLA.
 He is a regular writer for the SFTLA magazine (see link to articles on this website).

-Chuck lives with his wife, Cathy, and dogs, Hogan and Chip, in San Francisco’s Crocker Amazon neighborhood.
+Chuck lives with his wife, Cathy, and dogs, Jackson and Casey in San Francisco’s Crocker Amazon neighborhood.
 In his free time, he hikes and jogs throughout the McLaren Park and San Bruno Mountain trails.
 He enjoys live music, especially classic rock and jam bands of the 1960s.
 He’s a news and pop culture junkie- don’t get him started on these subjects.
 He and his wife also enjoy camping and backpacking.

 Chuck receiving an award as an outstanding volunteer in public service from California Supreme Court Chief Justice Ron George.